-Class 12 English Chapter 3 Flamingo Prose: Deep Water contributes 9 to 11 marks to the CBSE Board paper, typically a 3-mark Short Answer plus a 6-mark Long Answer drawn from the Understanding the Text block.
-This page hosts the class 12 English notes chapter 3 Flamingo Prose: Deep Water PDF, sub-topic-wise weightage, theme stack, and the 2026-27 question pattern.
+Class 12 English Chapter 3 Flamingo Prose: Deep Water carries 9 to 11 marks in the CBSE Board paper, usually a 3-mark Short Answer plus a 6-mark Long Answer from Understanding the Text.
+This page hosts the Deep Water notes PDF, sub-topic weightage, theme stack, and the 2026-27 question pattern.

-• CBSE Board Weightage: 9 to 11 marks (a Long Answer on the instructor's cure or the fear-and-perseverance theme is the modal item)
+- CBSE Board Weightage: 9 to 11 marks; a Long Answer on the cure or the fear theme is the usual item.

-• Most-Asked Sub-Topic: The four-stage drill the instructor used; appears in 4 of the last 6 Board sittings
+- Most-Asked Sub-Topic: The instructor's four-stage drill; in 4 of the last 6 Board sittings.

-• Latest 2026-27 Status: Chapter retained in the Flamingo Prose block with no textbook content removed
+- Latest 2026-27 Status: Retained in the Flamingo Prose block with no content removed.

-The notes below distil the chapter into a topic-wise weightage table, a phase-by-phase summary, the theme stack, character notes on Douglas and the instructor, and the six Board questions Examiners have repeated since 2019.
+The notes below cover a topic-wise weightage table, a phase-by-phase summary, the theme stack, character notes, and the six Board questions repeated since 2019.

 These notes are written by Collegedunia English faculty, mapped to the 2026-27 Flamingo Prose chapter, and benchmarked against the last five CBSE Board and Compartment papers.